 Syiswei ropes, or tree-climbing ropes, are specially manufactured for those who climb trees either professionally or recreationally.
 You'll find they're stiffer than rock-climbing rope, which has more stretch.
 The Blue Ox 1/2-inch, 12-strand polyester climbing rope is available in 60, 100, 120, 200, 150, and 300-foot lengths.
 Sturdy and robust, boasting of roughly 8,000 pounds of tensile strength, this rope has low stretch properties and excellent knot retention.
-Made in America, the online price for this rope ranges from $ to $$ for a 100-foot length.
+Made in America.

 - Designed for year round rock climbing

 - Thick diameter built for day in, day out use